littlehell/Hotspot-Plotting/README.md

 plotting hotspots on truecolor/RGB/IR images

 1.required python extension packages:
- GDAL for python or osgeo
+ GDAL for python or osgeo,
- georaster
+ georaster,
- matplotlib
+ matplotlib,
- mpltoolkits.basemap
+ mpltoolkits.basemap,
  pyhdf

  to install these packages, search from https://www.lfd.uci.edu/~gohlke/pythonlibs/ or download from official site